Home Company Profile Purchase Services Services Careers Our Locations Contact Us Resources

-Thai Lawyers >> Marriage Registration
+Marriage Registration

-Marriage Registration Procedures for New Zealand Nationals
+for New Zealand Citizens

 Under Thai law, for a marriage to be legally recognized, the parties must be registered at Registrar Office (Amphur or Khet).
 Each district in Thailand has its own registrar office.
 The local registrar office will require both parties to complete the following steps before a marriage can be registered.

 If either party is a foreigner, the Amphur requires authenticated copies of a passport, a completed Statutory Declaration Form translated into Thai, and the documents mentioned in point 2 if applicable.
-Statutory Declaration Forms are available at the Consular Section of the New Zealand Embassy
+Statutory Declaration Forms are available at the Consular Section of the New Zealand Embassy.

 You must complete a Statutory Declaration, which can be obtained from the New Zealand Embassy in Bangkok at the address below